 National Association of School Nurses (2015).
 Naloxone use in the school setting: The role of the school nurse (Position Statement).
 Silver Spring, MD: Author.

-National Association of School Nurses (2014).
-Marijuana and children (Position Statement).
+National Association of School Nurses (2019).
+Cannabis/Marijuana (Position Brief).
 Silver Spring, MD: Author.

 Blog post: School Nurses: Trusted Student Health Professionals and Agents of Substance Abuse Prevention